-- 4.6.4 The Planning Committee will decide the following planning applications: - Major applications 'referred' to the Planning Committee by a ward member for the ward within which the application is situated giving a planning reason.
-Referrals shall be submitted within 28 days of registration (or the date shown on the council website as "Consultation starts on"). - Any two members of the Planning Committee have referred an application from an Area Planning Sub-Committee to the Planning Committee.
-Provided they have been present for the complete consideration of that application at the Area Planning Sub-Committee meeting. - Major applications (10+ dwellings or 1000sqm + non-residential floorspace) which are recommended for approval by officers where there are objections from 15 or more households or from Claygate Parish council.
-If a petition, or an objection letter is received from an organisation such as a residents association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household. - All departures from the Development Plan required to be referred to the Secretary of State.
+4.6.4 The Planning Committee will decide the following planning applications:

+- Major applications referred to the Planning Committee by a ward member for the wards within which the application is situated giving a planning reason.
+Referrals shall be submitted within 28 days of registration (or the date shown on the Council Website as "Consultation starts on"). - Any two members of the Planning Committee (who need not be members of the relevant Area Planning Sub Committee concerned) have referred an application from an Area Planning Sub-Committee to the Planning Committee, provided they have been present for the complete consideration of that application at the Area Planning Sub-Committee meeting and such referral is done before any decision is made on the application by the Area Planning Sub-Committee.

+- Major applications (10+ dwellings or 1000sqm + non-residential floorspace) which are recommended for approval by officers where there are objections from 15 or more households or from Claygate Parish Council.
+If a petition, or an objection letter is received from an organisation such as a residents association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household. - All applications made by the Council in relation to its own land pursuant to the Town and Country Planning General Regulations 1992. - All departures from the Development Plan required to be referred to the Secretary of State.